goranorsander/go_libs/docs/boost/type_traits/class_template_fundamental_type_specializer.md

 *greater than or equal to (6)* | public | constexpr bool operator>=(**this_const_reference** t) const noexcept *three-way comparison (7)* | public | constexpr auto operator<=>(**this_const_reference** t) const noexcept

-Comparison operators 1 to 7 apply to all primitive types.
+Comparison operators 1 to 7 apply to all fundamental types.

 ### Logical operators